Billionaire Profile

 Early Life

 Forrest Lee Preston was born on March 22, 1933, in Massachusetts.
-He was raised in a religious household, as his father was a Seventh-day Adventist pastor.
-Preston attended Walla Walla College and Oregon State University.
-His original intent was to become a medical doctor, and he became a certified X-Ray technician.
+His father was a Seventh-day Adventist pastor.
+Preston's early ambition was to become a medical doctor, and he trained as a certified X-ray technician.
+However, his path took an unexpected turn, leading him to the healthcare industry in a different capacity.

 Rise to Success

-Preston moved to Cleveland, Tennessee, in the late 1950s and co-founded Hospital Publications with his brother, Winton Russell Preston.
+In the late 1950s, Preston moved to Cleveland, Tennessee, where he co-founded Hospital Publications with his brother, Winton Russell Preston.
 The company created patient booklets and public relations materials for hospitals.
-Through this business, he observed the conditions of elderly patients in hospitals and concluded that there was a need for better long-term care.
-In 1970, he founded Life Care Centers of America in Cleveland.
-Under his leadership, Life Care Centers of America grew to become the largest privately owned long-term care facility chain in the United States.
+This experience gave him insight into the healthcare system, particularly the care of elderly patients.
+Recognizing the need for improved long-term care, Preston founded Life Care Centers of America in 1970.

 Key Business Strategies